 (UK: 3 mm under a 2 m straight edge).

-Junckers expansion strip is mounted tautly between board ends and walls.
+Junckers Expansion strip must be mounted tautly between all floorboard ends and walls.

 Installation Clips are available in different sizes according to various air humidity ranges.

 The clip size is selected primarily on the basis of the expected maximum relative humidity (RH) in the building during the year, see fig. 5.